Legends and Stories of Ireland

-It is a widely held belief, especially amongst the peoples of English-speaking nations, that the Irish have the gift of the gab.
-Samuel Lovers Irish Stories and Legends shows the utter truthfulness of this conviction.
+It is a widely held belief, especially amongst the peoples of English-speaking nations, that the Irish have the Gift of the Gab.
+SAMUEL LOVERS Legends and stories of Ireland shows the utter truthfulness of this conviction.

 So curl up with this unique piece of Irish folklore, not seen in print for over one hundred and seventy years, and let the Gift of the Irish enchant and captivate you.

 33% of the net income from the sale of this book will be donated to the Prince's Trust.